adobe/aem-modernize-tools/README.md

 ### Install

-The tool should work on instances of AEM 6.3 or newer.
-To install it, do one of the following:
+The tool should work on instances of AEM 6.5 or newer.
+To install it, review the documentation on the [setup page](https://opensource.adobe.com/aem-modernize-tools/pages/plan-operate/set-up.html).

-  * Download and install the latest released version of [aem-modernize-tools-content](https://repo.adobe.com/nexus/content/groups/public/com/adobe/cq/aem-modernize-tools-content/)
-  * Clone this git repository, then build and install the content package located in `/content`

 ### Usage